material-motion/material-motion/specifications/directors.md

 ## Event handling

-The Director may want to store a reference to the Runtime in order to commit new Intentions in response to different events.
+The Director may want to store a reference to the Runtime in order to commit new Plans in response to different events.

 **Gestures**.
 The Director will want to store the Runtime so that it can make further Transactions at a later point.

     function onGesture(gesture) {
       if gesture.state == Ended {
         transaction = Transaction()
-        // Some new Intentions
+        // Some new Plans
         runtime.commit(transaction)
       }
     }